33 Inspiring Cancer Quotes From Survivors

 “Diagnosis aside, I’m no closer to the end than anyone else.”

-Sara Olsherwas only 34 when she felt a strange sensation in her breast, similar to breastmilk being let down.
+When she was just 34 years old, Sara Olsher was surprised to feel a strange sensation in her breast, similar to breastmilk being let down.
 With a gut instinct that something was wrong, she repeatedly advocated for early detection.
 A breast MRI revealed cancer in her milk ducts.
-“They initially thought it was a very early stage,” she tells Reader’s Digest, “but during my double mastectomy, they discovered it had already spread to one of my lymph nodes.
+“They initially thought it was a very early stage,” she says, “but during my double mastectomy, they discovered it had already spread to one of my lymph nodes.
 I had a very small tumor no one could feel, and I think it’s really important to note that if I hadn’t followed my instincts, I would have been unlikely to survive this.”
 Here’s the story of someone else who discovered her own cancer… in this case, right in the mirror.

 “When hope is in the equation, the odds don’t matter.”

-“I’m a 12-year survivor of malignant pleural mesothelioma,” Heather Von St. James tells Reader’s Digest.
+“I’m a 12-year survivor of malignant pleural mesothelioma,” says Heather Von St. James.
 “When I was diagnosed, I was a 36-year old new mom… given just 15 months to live.”
 Her quote resonates because the odds of surviving mesothelioma are slim: “My doctor said it to me, and these are the words I live by.”
 Many cases of mesothelioma are caused by lung damage due to asbestos.
 Here are some other things that can damage your lungs.

 “First and foremost, I’m ALIVE!”

 Cynthia MacGregor has been a survivor of cervical cancer since 1975.
-Back then, treatment was much harder on the body: “I’m left with certain, shall we say, souvenirs,” she says, “including chronic diarrhea from radiation and a messed-up sex life.”
+Back then, treatment was much harder on the body: “I’m left with certain, shall we say, souvenirs,” she says, “including chronic diarrhea from radiation.”
 Her own daughter died of cancer; so did Cynthia’s mother.
 But she’s still going strong at age 74—as is her granddaughter, who is also a cancer survivor.
 Ultimately, this is what matters, says Cynthia: “I love life and love being alive!”